microspector/microspector/README.md

 hash_sha256(any)

 ```
+These functions are also template functions, we will make other go template builtin functions and some more reachable in this context.
 We are not considering allowing function defining yet since it is not a programming language but we will extend helper functions or allowing plugins to extend functions in future

 # Contributing